mumbleskates/bilrost/README.md

 You can then import and use its traits and derive macros.
 The main three are:

-* `Message`: This is the basic working unit.
+* [`Message`](#deriving-message): This is the basic working unit.
 Derive this for structs to enable encoding and decoding them to and from binary data.
-* `Enumeration`: This is a derive only, not a trait, which implements support for encoding an enum type with `bilrost`.
+* [`Enumeration`](#enumerations): This is a derive only, not a trait, which implements support for encoding an enum type with `bilrost`.
 The enum must have no fields, and each of its variants will correspond to a different `u32` value that will represent it in the encoding.
-* `Oneof`: This is a trait and derive macro for enumerations representing mutually exclusive fields within a message struct.
+* [`Oneof`](#oneof-fields): This is a trait and derive macro for enumerations representing mutually exclusive fields within a message struct.
 Each variant must have one field, and each variant must have a unique field tag assigned to it, *both* within the oneof and within the message of which it is a part.
   Types with `Oneof` derived do not have `bilrost` APIs useful to library users except when they are included in a `Message` struct.

-#### Example derive macro applications
+#### Deriving `Message`

 If not otherwise specified, fields are tagged sequentially in the order they are specified in the struct, starting with `1`.